Metta is a Pali word which means "loving kindness".

 GUIDED MEDITATION AUDIOS TO SUPPORT YOUR WELL-BEING AND SELF-CARE

-This extended Metta Meditation allows you to get into a state of relaxation by guiding you through a guided relaxation before starting the Metta Meditation.
+The extended Metta Meditation practice allows you to get into a state of relaxation by guiding you through a guided relaxation before starting the Metta Meditation.
 Getting relaxed not only feels nice (you could choose to just do this first part of the audio alone as a relaxation aid), it helps your brain settle down and get into calmer brainwave states like Alpha and Delta.
 These have very beneficial effects on your mental and emotional system and your ability to experience being calm in daily life.
 This longer meditation also offers a variety of phrases that relate to the four Metta Meditation concepts.